grokify/ringcentral-swift/README.md

 The previous commands will automatically move all the appropriate files into your project directory.

 Open up Xcode to your project.
-File -> Add Files... -> add http, core, subscription, and platform.
+File -> Add Files... -> add http, core, subscription, and platform.(also you drag and drop the above files into the workspace.)

 Install CocoaPods to retrieve other dependencies.